 John Wobbe serves as Director of Research on Confluence's Value Equities Investment Committee, where he leads market research efforts for the firm's value-oriented equity strategies and chairs the Value Equities Investment Committee.
-As an analyst, his areas of coverage include the Health Care and Construction Materials sectors.
+As an analyst, his area of coverage focuses on the Health Care sector.